mlabbe/jfdi/readme.md

 # Known Limitations #

-This software has been in use for two years on the author's small projects.
-It generally works well.
+This software has been in use for three years on the author's small projects.
 The issues on Github consist of all the known issues.

 # Copyright and Credit #